stpaultim/uc_stripe/README.txt

 c) On that page, provide your Stripe API keys, from https://dashboard.stripe.com/account/apikeys

-d) Download and install the Stripe PHP Library version 2.2.0 or >=3.13.0 from https://github.com/stripe/stripe-php/releases.
+d) Download and install the Stripe PHP Library version 3.0 with stripe api 2016-03-07 or newer from https://github.com/stripe/stripe-php/releases.
 The recommended technique is to use the command

 drush ldl stripe